A financially strategic plan for farming succession

 Tax planning is always a critical consideration when it comes to re-evaluating business strategy and inheritance – but it should not be the driving factor, so make sure the tax fits the objectives, not the other way around.

 To make the business more efficient in the longer term, consider investing in new technology now.
-Capital allowances, which provide 100% up-front tax relief on qualifying expenditure up to £200,000, make such purchases extremely tax efficient in the short term, and the equipment could dramatically improve future sustainability.
+Capital allowances, which provide 100% up-front tax relief on qualifying expenditure up to £1,000,000, make such purchases extremely tax efficient in the short term, and the equipment could dramatically improve future sustainability.
+Companies can benefit from an uncapped super-deduction at 130% on plant and machinery expenditure from April 2021 to March 2023 meaning now could be a good time to make that investment.

-Many farmers operate as sole traders or family partnerships, but recent changes to the tax regime have made trading as a limited company extremely tax efficient.
+Many farmers operate as sole traders or family partnerships, but changes over the years to the tax regime have made trading as a limited company extremely tax efficient in certain circumstances.
 It may be worth incorporating to take advantage of those lower tax rates.
-Corporation Tax rates are currently 20%, and are due to drop to 17% from April 2020.
-That compares to individual tax rates of 40-45% for higher and additional taxpayers, so the savings can be significant.
+Corporation Tax rates are currently 19%, although due to increase to 25% from April 2023.
+That compares to individual tax rates of 40-45% for higher and additional taxpayers, so the savings can be significant, even with that increase in Corporation Tax rates.

 Shareholders and directors pay Income Tax on any salary drawn from the company, but can also extract profits via pension contributions and dividends to minimise personal tax bills.
 Profits retained in the business are not subject to further tax, which makes a limited company particularly suitable for businesses looking to reinvest.